ErnieAllen/qdmetrics/README.md

   2. Setting environment variables
   3. On the command line

-  <span style="display: inline-block; margin: 1em; padding: 1em; border: 1px solid green; color: black; background-color:#C0FFC0">The command line overrides the environment which overrides the options.json file.</span>
+  **The command line overrides the environment which overrides the options.json file.**

   ### 1. options.json
   This is a JSON file with a name/value for each option to be specified.
 For example: